Resources for Students

 - Frequently Used Forms

 Student Disability Services (SDS) provides a variety of technological services, both hardware and software related, in order to enhance the student experience.
-Rob Hartman, Assistive Technologist for SDS, is available to assist Butler students with disabilities regarding technology related access issue and/or concerns by contacting us at 317-940-9308.
+We are available to assist Butler students with disabilities regarding technology related access issue and/or concerns by contacting us at 317-940-9308.

 To review the process that must be completed in order to receive services from SDS, please visit our Documentation information page.